open-edge-platform/datumaro/docs/source/docs/level-up/intermediate_skills/06_data_comparison.rst

     .. tab-item:: CLI

-        Without the project declaration, you can simply compare multiple datasets using the following command:
+        You can compare multiple datasets using the following command:

         .. code-block:: bash